Snow 2: Brain Freeze: Plot

 Looking for Nick, Sandy suddenly discovers Buddy, as the reindeer has followed her through the magic mirror.
 She hopes Buddy can help her find Nick; that succeeds, but Nick does not recognize her.
 Nevertheless, they are now following the mysterious clues of Henry Mays.
 To do this, they must kidnap the old man from his family so he can help them organize the Christmas party for him at his old club.
 Ryan also helps to get a tree and decorate it.
 Secretly, however, he hopes to pursue his passion as a pickpocket at the Christmas party.
 Henry is already getting the members of his ominous "caribou club" together, but everyone is saying goodbye contrary to expectations.
 So the four of them sit alone in a festively decorated hall.

 Having discovered the reindeer tracks in the snow, Buck manages to travel through a mirror to the North Pole.
 There he ends up in the stable of reindeer and the house.
 There is the wish bag of Santa Claus.
 So he lets himself get this bundle of bills and is thrilled.

 Meanwhile, it's almost Christmas Eve, and Sandy tries by all means that Nick remembers.
 She tells him how he got here after their fight.
 As proof, he should touch a mirror, but the magic no longer works, and Nick leaves.
 As soon as he is gone, Buck comes through the mirror, grabs Sandy, and kidnaps her.
 Henry and Ryan then try to find Nick and convince Sandy to bring him back.
 This succeeds because the portal opens when Nick once again touches the mirror after Ryan assures him that he only has to believe in it.
 For a brief moment, he sees pictures from his past and begins to remember.
 With Buddy, he travels through the mirror to the North Pole to save Sandy and Christmas.
 Once there, he has to deal with Buck, who is harnessing the reindeer to disappear with his sack of money.
 With Buddy's help, he pushes Buck through the mirror, where he also lands in the garage and now loses his memory.

 Nick and Sandy return to Henry and Ryan, who are still waiting for the hoped-for mess in the club.
 Suddenly, Nick's parents pass through the mirror and explain that they would celebrate their Christmas here yearly.
 Everyone attends their best Christmas together, and Henry offers Ryan that he wants to take him.
 Nick and Sandy must now split up to bring their gifts to the people.
-Even in the sleigh, Nick hands over her present and tells him about a little Santa suit and that they will have a child.
+Even in the sleigh, Sandy hands over her present and tells him about a little Santa suit and that they will have a child.